JoshuaToback/README-Maker/README.md

   Make sure you have Node installed on your PC/Mac.
 Then, download the repository and open Git Bash or your Terminal.
 After that, you're ready to go!
   ## Usage
   After you have Git Bash open, use code . to open up the repository in VS Code.
 Then in the terminal, type node index.js and then you'll be on your way!

+  You can watch a walkthrough of how to use the video here!
   ## Licenses
     This project is covered under the MIT license.
 To learn more about what this means, click the license button at the top.
   ## Contributing